CONSTITUTION (Approved June 19, 2022)

 (2) A poll that is demanded on the election of a Chairperson or a question on the adjournment shall be taken forthwith and a poll that is demanded on any other question shall be taken at such time before the close of the current financial year.

-(2) The notice appointing the proxy shall be in the form set out in Appendix 2
+(2) The notice appointing the proxy shall be in the form approved by the Executive Council.

-21. (1) The affairs of the Association shall be managed by the Council of Management constituted as provided in Rule 22.
+22. (1) The affairs of the Association shall be managed by the Executive Council constituted as provided in Rule 22.

 (2) The provisions of Rule 24 so far as they are applicable and with the necessary modification, apply to and in relation to the election of persons to any of the offices mentioned in sub-clause (1)